drphungky/odin-recipes/README.md

 This is a website created as part of the Odin Project.

-It shows basics of html, and also my ability to set up and update projects via git form the command line.
+It shows basics of html, and also my ability to set up and update projects via git from the command line.